infinitimeless/claude-lmstudio-bridge/README.md

 An MCP server that bridges Claude with local LLMs running in LM Studio.

+## ⚠️ Important Update for Setup

+If you're getting a "No module named 'mcp'" error, there are two ways to fix it:

+**Option 1: Use the wrapper scripts (Recommended)**
+- On macOS/Linux: Use `run_server.sh` instead of `server.py` in your Claude Desktop config
+- On Windows: Use `run_server.bat` instead of `server.py` in your Claude Desktop config

+These wrapper scripts will:
+- Activate the virtual environment if it exists
+- Attempt to install the MCP package if it's missing
+- Run the server with the correct Python environment

+**Option 2: Install MCP globally**
+- Run `pip install "mcp[cli]" httpx` in your system Python (not in a virtual environment)
+- This ensures the MCP package is available to Claude Desktop

 ## Features

 - List available LLM models in LM Studio